f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/225.png

-Your ACCESS_TOKEN will be considered invalid:
+Your ACCESS_TOKEN will now be reset and no longer valid.

 .. figure:: _figures/226.png

 More detailed information on these API requests can be found `here <https://bit.ly/2VttrPh>`_.

+**Thank you for taking the time to complete this lab!**